-Since SAP announced the release of SAP S/4HANA Finance (then called SAP Simple Finance) in early 2014, there has been a lot of confusion on what this product was all about.
+Since SAP announced the release of SAP S/4HANA Finance (then called SAP Simple Finance) in early 2014, there has been much confusion on what this product was all about.
 Most people, including those who were SAP customers, thought that it was a Financial Accounting and Controlling (FI/CO) sub-module that was in some way simpler to configure than the effort currently required in the ERP suite.

 Having encountered the confusion around SAP S/4HANA Finance, I decided to put together a summary of what SAP S/4HANA Finance means from a business perspective.
-First, to understand what SAP S/4HANA Finance is, it is essential to understand SAP’s journey with SAP HANA, as SAP HANA is inextricably linked to not only SAP S/4HANA Finance but also SAP’s DNA.
+First, to understand what SAP S/4HANA Finance is, it is essential to understand SAP's journey with SAP HANA, as it is closely linked to not only SAP S/4HANA Finance but also SAP's DNA.

 What Is S/4 HANA Finance?

-Note: Today S/4HANA Finance is available as both on-premise and cloud versions.
-The cloud version is continuously enhanced in approximately quarterly releases.
+Note: Today, S/4HANA Finance is available as both on-premise and cloud versions.
+The cloud version is constantly enhanced in approximately quarterly releases.
 The 1503 release was followed by 1505, 1508, and 1511.
-(For those of you who have not figured this out yet, in the new numbering convention the first two digits are for the year (2015 in this case) and the last two digits pertain to the month of the year.
-The on-premise version is enhanced on a yearly basis.
+(For those of you who are new to SAP's new release numbering convention, the first two digits are for the year (2015 in this case), and the last two digits pertain to the month of the year.
+The on-premise version is enhanced yearly.

 As of September 2015, the term SAP Simple Finance is obsolete.
 It has been replaced with the term SAP S/4HANA Finance.
 For the rest of the article, I use the term S/4HANA Finance and focus on the S/4HANA Finance on-premise version, in particular the 1503 release formerly known as Simple Finance 2.0.

-Since SAP S4/HANA Finance is part of the S/4HANA suite, it is important to understand what S/4HANA consists of.
-SAP S/4HANA consists of four components:
+Since SAP S4/HANA Finance is part of the S/4HANA suite, it is essential to understand that S/4HANA consists of four components: